Kattis/problem-package-format/spec/legacy.md

 ### Interactive Problems

+Unlike in non-interactive problems, `.in` and `.ans` files in interactive problems **must not** be displayed to teams: not in the problem statement, nor as part of sample input download.
-For interactive problems, any sample test cases must provide an interaction protocol as a text file with the extension `.interaction` for each sample demonstrating the communication between the submission and the output validator, meant to be displayed in the problem statement.
+Instead, all sample test cases **must** provide an interaction protocol as a text file with the extension `.interaction` demonstrating the communication between the submission and the output validator, meant to be displayed in the problem statement.

+Additional sample interaction protocols may be defined by creating an `.interaction` file without corresponding `.in` and `.ans` files.

 An interaction protocol consists of a series of lines starting with `>` and `<`.
 Lines starting with `>` signify an output from the submission to the output validator, while `<` signify an input from the output validator to the submission.

-A sample test case may have just an `.interaction` file without a corresponding `.in` and `.ans` file.
-However, if either of a `.in` or a `.ans` file is present the other one must also be present.
-Unlike `.in` and `.ans` files for non-interactive problem, interactive `.in` and `.ans` files must not be displayed to teams: not in the problem statement, nor as part of sample input download.
-If you want to provide files related to interactive problems (such as testing tools or input files) you can use [attachments](#attachments).
+If you want to provide files related to interactive problems (such as testing tools or input files), you can use [attachments](#attachments).

 ### Test Data Groups